Nokia 6300: Features

+The phone is also believed to be the first mobile phone shipped with a “Dark Mode” where the display is nominally black.
+The feature was developed to maximise battery performance but also used to match the screen to the exterior colour of the phone.

-With firmware version 06.01 and later, Nokia 6300 is capable of playing MPEG-4 (*.mp4) files with a QCIF resolution of 176*144 at 25 frames per second.
+With firmware version 06.01 and later, Nokia 6300 is capable of playing MPEG-4 (*.mp4) files with a QCIF resolution of 176×144 at 25 frames per second.
 The phone allows the user to view the video clips in full-screen landscape mode and set the fast-forward/rewind interval from a few seconds to minutes.
 Improved audio quality for music playback was also noted for this firmware version, thus making the Nokia 6300 a music phone similar to its counterparts, the Nokia XpressMusic.
 In addition, video clips can replace ringtones so that an actual motion picture is shown while there is an incoming call.

 Popularity and reception

 Nokia 6300 was a highly popular mobile phone handset throughout the world, officially the best-selling Nokia handset in 2007.
 A report from The Economist said that Nokia 6300 was the most popular handset in Africa as of the beginning of 2011, four years after the original release.

 Reviewers of the handset generally praised the build quality and feature set.
-Reviewer S21 called it "our favourite Nokia phone for a long time", praising the user friendliness and metallic design.
+Reviewer S21 called it "our favourite Nokia phone for a long time", praising the user-friendliness and metallic design.

 The 6300 was succeeded by the Nokia 6303 classic and Nokia 6700 classic.

 Nokia 6300i

-The Nokia 6300i is an upgraded version of the Nokia 6300 with the same design but adding Wireless LAN and VoIP capability and support for 4GB microSD cards (the 6300 could only support up to 2GB microSD cards).
+The Nokia 6300i is an upgraded version of the Nokia 6300 with the same design but adding Wireless LAN and VoIP capability and support for 4 GB microSD cards (the 6300 could only support up to 2 GB microSD cards).
 It was announced on 26 March 2008.
 The device is designed for typical use in Europe and only distributed there.

+Nokia 6300 4G

+The Nokia 6300 4G is a phone announced in November 2020 by HMD Global that resembles the Nokia 6300 in design.
+It runs KaiOS and has other updated and newer capabilities, while staying true to the 6300's form.